SchokiCoder/book_modern_c/src/10_formatting.md

 # Formatting

-The little brother of comments, here to help all programmers or the author of the code himself reading said code.
+The little brother of comments, here to help all programmers and the author of the code himself reading said code.

 Formatting and comments are the most important things in the realm of programming.
 If nobody is able to read your code, no one will want to work with you.
 Given enough time, not even you yourself.

 I hope i can make my point clear, when quickly demonstrating that:

 ```c